ISAITB/docs-tdl/source/constructs/index.rst

 When the test bed executes the ``receive`` step it performs two actions:

 #.
 It signals the transaction's messaging handler that content is expected to be received.
 #.
-It blocks waiting for a call-back from the messaging handler that will contain the received data.
+It blocks waiting for a call-back from the messaging handler that will contain the received data, or until the configured timeout has elapsed.

 Regarding the ``input`` elements provided these act as information provided to the messaging handler that are relevant to the message's reception.
 They act as a counterpart to ``config`` elements whose purpose is more to signal parameters for the communication